-The proposed amendments to the Stock Option Plan are necessary for the Corporation to be able to continue implementing its compensation plan and provide the Corporation with the flexibility to award grants under the Amended Stock Option Plan to achieve appropriate equity incentives.
+The proposed amendments to the Stock Option Plan are necessary for the Corporation to be able to recruit and retain talent as the Company moves towards the commercial launch of CaPre.
+The proposed amendments will enable the Company to continue implementing its business and compensation plans, and to provide the Corporation with the flexibility to award grants under the Amended Stock Option Plan to achieve appropriate equity incentives, as affirmed by extensive benchmarking work conducted by an independent compensation expert and as reviewed and confirmed by the Board.

 The Amended Stock Option Plan must be approved by a majority of the votes cast by all Shareholders at the Meeting who are not Insiders to whom stock options may be granted under the Stock Option Plan and their associates (the "Disinterested Shareholders").
-As at the Record Date, and based on the information available to the Corporation, holders of 147,000 Common Shares are not entitled to vote on the resolution to approve the Amended Stock Option Plan.
+As at the Record Date, and based on the information available to the Corporation, holders of 208,000 Common Shares are not entitled to vote on the resolution to approve the Amended Stock Option Plan.

-Accordingly, Disinterested Shareholders will be asked to consider, and if deemed advisable, to pass, with or without variation, the following ordinary resolution (the "Amended Stock Option Plan Resolution"):
+Accordingly, Disinterested Shareholders will be asked to approve, with or without variation, the following ordinary resolution (the "Amended Stock Option Plan Resolution"):